 - The stakeholders and delivery team are very flexible in adapting the solution as it is being developed

-- You have a valid hypothesis/strategy to test with clear go/no-go criteria for when the test is over
+- You have one or more valid hypotheses/strategies to test with clear go/no-go criteria for when the test is over

 - You are willing to experiment and evolve your idea based on your learnings